 Do you have an enquiring mind, enjoy researching to help formulate your views and want to enhance highly sought-after skills that will open you up to numerous career paths?
 Then A Level History is for you!
 This engaging and interactive subject will see you explore a number of historical events and discover how these shaped life in society today.
 Themes you will study include:

-- The rule of Henry VIII, Edward VI, Mary I and Elizabeth I and their drastic recalibration of England’s religious practices between Protestantism and Catholicism
+- The rule of Henry VIII, Edward VI, Mary I and Elizabeth I and how their rule dramatically changed religious practices between Protestantism and Catholicism

-• The impact religious reform had on Tudor society from mass-uprisings, heretical burnings and the fear of Catholic invasion
+- How religious reform impacted dramatically on Tudor society including mass-uprisings and the fear of Catholic invasion

-A minimum of a Grade 5 in GCSE English Language and a Grade 4 in GCSE History.
-Where this subject has not been studied, a Grade 4 in a traditional written subject such as GCSE English Literature is required.
+Grade 5 in GCSE English Language and grade 4 in GCSE History, if taken.
+If GCSE History is not taken, then a grade 4 in a traditional written subject, for example GCSE English Literature, will be essential.

 Do you have any questions?

 If there is anything you would still like to know about this course, please don’t hesitate to ask us.